Mtn-Man/JellyMac-AMP/README.txt

     ./jellymac.sh

-On its first run, JellyMac initiates an interactive setup wizard.
-This wizard will:
+On its first run, JellyMac initiates an interactive setup wizard that will:
-• Offer to create a default configuration file (lib/jellymac_config.sh) if it's missing.
-• Guide you through installing any missing helper programs (like yt-dlp, transmission-cli, ffmpeg, or flock).
-• Create necessary operational folders with sensible defaults.
-• Offer to automatically configure Transmission for seamless magnet link automation.
+• Smart dependency management - Choose permanent auto-install or one-time setup
+• Complete Transmission integration -
+    Background service + automatic download folder configuration for seamless magnet -> library workflow
+• Media player optimization - IINA setup for enhanced codec support
+• Network path validation - Ensures media server connections work properly
+• Automatic directory creation - Sets up all required folders with proper permissions

-Step 4: Customize Your Configuration (Recommended)
+Step 4: Configure Your Setup

-After the initial setup, JellyMac creates lib/jellymac_config.sh.
+After the initial setup, JellyMac creates lib/jellymac_config.sh and offers two options:

+Option 1: Edit Configuration Now
-It's highly recommended to edit this file to match your setup, especially if you use a media server or network storage.
+- Choose this if you use a media server, NAS, or custom library locations

-To edit:
-    1. Navigate to the lib folder inside your JellyMac directory.
-    2. Open lib/jellymac_config.sh with a text editor (e.g., nano, TextEdit).
-    3. Key paths to update include:
-        - DEST_DIR_MOVIES: Your main movies library folder.
-        - DEST_DIR_SHOWS: Your main TV shows library folder.
-        - DEST_DIR_YOUTUBE: Where YouTube downloads should go.
-        - DROP_FOLDER: The folder JellyMac will monitor.
+- JellyMac opens the config file in TextEdit for immediate customization
+- Save your changes and restart JellyMac to use your custom settings

+Option 2: Use Default Local Setup
+- Choose this for simple local media organization on your Mac
+- Uses standard paths: ~/Movies/Movies, ~/Movies/Shows, ~/Downloads/JellyDrop
+- You can always edit lib/jellymac_config.sh later if your needs change

-        Refer to Getting_Started.txt for more info and Configuration_Guide.txt for details on all options.
+Refer to Getting_Started.txt or Configuration_Guide.txt for details on all configuration options.
-    4. Save the file.
-JellyMac will use these new settings the next time it runs or processes media.

-Zero-Config (for Local Use):
-If you're using JellyMac only for local media on your Mac and don't have a separate media server, the default paths created by the setup wizard often work out of the box:
-• Movies are typically organized in ~/Movies/Movies.
-• TV shows in ~/Movies/Shows.
-• The drop folder is usually ~/Downloads/JellyDrop.
-You can often press Enter through most setup prompts for this scenario.

 When finished using JellyMac, press Ctrl+C in the Terminal window where it's running, or simply close the Terminal window.